에구 저희 엄마 찹쌀 많이 넣는데 말씀드려야겠네요

 ===========

-Sometimes my mom also adds glutinous rice.
+My mom also sometimes adds glutinous rice,

-Use short-grain rice instead of glutinous rice.
+They said to use non-glutinous rice instead of glutinous rice.